neutrons/SNAPRed/docs/source/developer/architecture/backend/index.rst

 Summary
 -------

-The backend is splite into 3 layers, with a total of 4 conceptual components.
+The backend is split into 3 layers, with a total of 4 conceptual components.
 The layers are organized to fulfill the different levels of abstractive needs a developer requires to achieve user requirments.
 The layers are as follows: